HealthTap’s platform uses AI to dispense treatment advice

 In addition to its freely available consumer apps, HealthTap licenses apps to employers, insurance companies, and health systems.
 Hundreds of millions of users and more than 140,000 doctors use its platforms every day in over 170 countries.

 It was one of the first companies of its kind to market with a Facebook Messenger chatbot, which launched in 2016 and allows patients to quickly find out what they might be suffering from and how to treat it, or contact doctors via text or video chat.
 In 2015, the company launched Compass, an enterprise app that helps employees manage their health care.
-(One of its first partners, Flex, offered more than 200,000 of its employees access to personalized health care via HealthTap.)
+(One of its first partners, the supply-chain company Flex, offered more than 200,000 of its employees access to personalized health care via HealthTap.)

 To date, HealthTap has raised more than $38.3 million in funding from investors such as Khosla Ventures, Mayfield Fund, Mohr Davidow Ventures, and Innovation Endeavors.